 Machine learning engineer at Anyscale.
 Previously, software engineer at Google and Uber.

 Contributor to CPython.
 Founding member of the Python Software Foundation.
 Founding member of the Twisted project.
 Frequent speaker at Python conferences around the world.

 Bit.io's founding engineer who won a rap battle by rhyming with vim, among other things

 A recovering academic and a core dev of the mypy type checker and mypyc compiler.
 Works at EdgeDB on the compiler for their next-generation query language.

 Staff engineer at Carta.
 Enjoys teaching domain driven design, distributed data patterns, software architecture, and event systems/Kafka.

-Software engineer at Amazon working at the intersection of engineering and science.
+Software engineer working at the intersection of engineering and science.
 Contributor for Jupyter, IPython.
+Creator of IDOM.